Youth and Family Mental Health

 November 6, 2023

-This year our speakers will discuss ways to improve the mental health of Oregon’s youth and families.
+This year's speakers discussed ways to improve the mental health of Oregon’s youth and families.

 For 20 years, the Oregon Family Impact Seminars have brought nationally recognized, non-partisan experts to present the latest scientific evidence on issues of interest to state policy makers and leaders.
 The seminar is an opportunity for researchers and policy makers to discuss how to translate research to practice making meaningful changes in Oregon families’ lives.